Existing Adopted Moray Core Paths Plan 2011

-An Adopted Plan (pdf) has been produced from an extensive public consultation exercise which started in 2007.
-It contains 39 maps plus insets and three overview maps showing the proposed Moray Core Paths Network.
-The sections before include objectives and policies focusing on improving the Core Paths development, management and promotion.
+An Adopted Plan 2023 (pdf) has been produced from an extensive public consultation exercise.
+It contains 53 maps plus insets and three overview maps showing the Moray Core Paths Network.
+The Plan include objectives and policies focusing on improving the Core Paths development, management and promotion.
+Adopted Plan 2023 & Maps PDF

-This is the first time such a plan has been produced for the Moray Council area.
+This is the second iteration of the plan produced for the Moray Council area.
 It covers the area within the Council boundary, but does not include that part of Moray within the Cairngorms National Park, which has its own Core Paths Plan.

 This concept is nothing new for us, as we have been working in partnership with local community access groups and other agencies to plan for, develop and manage Local Paths Networks since year 2000.